meeshkan/unmock-js/packages/unmock-runner/README.md

 yarn add unmock-jest-runner
 ```

-Once installed, it can be imported and used as a wrapper for your tests:
+Once installed, the `runner` can be imported as a default and used as a wrapper for your tests:

 ```js
 const runner = require("unmock-jest-runner").default;